toshitehdev/greenfield-docs/src/guide/get started/get-started.md

 <div align="center"><i>Upload File</i></div>

 ::: info
-Please notice that prelocked fee is not charged at the beganing, it still in your owner account.
+Please notice that prelocked fee is not charged at the beginning, it still in your owner account.
 But you are not allowd to use it for other purpose because it's "locked".
 :::

 You can view your total "locked fee" at your account page by clicking your account button on the top right corner.